-On the forefront of developing sustainable, community enhancing food systems in Bali
+On the forefront of developing sustainable, community enhancing food systems in Bali, Indonesia

 Expats Ben and Blair Ripple left their organic farming jobs in Washington and moved to Bali, Indonesia, in the late 90s.
 Since then, they’ve been become somewhat famous in their efforts to bring artisinal Indonesian products to a larger market and to establish and grow sustainable agriculture in a land that has been drenched in unregulated pesticides for decades.
 Their company, Big Tree Farms, now provides specialty products such as Balinese sea salt, Javanese honey and coconut sugar to western markets, all while developing innovative ways to protect the land and enrich the farming communities that create the products.